MZHeader/MZHeader.github.io/_posts/2024-01-07-agent-tesla-analysis.md

 }
 ```

-It appears that this is the code we are interested in to extract an executable, it looks like when this script is executed, the given bytes are executed in memory.
+It appears that this is the code we are interested in to extract an executable, it looks like when this script is executed, the given code is injected into RegSvcs.exe.

 We can manipulate the code to get the deobfuscated binary data and write the binary file to disk using CyberChef.